wazo-platform/wazo-platform.org/content/README.md

-This is a PoC repository that aggregates documentation about Wazo services.
+This directory aggregates documentation about Wazo services.

-The documenation is oriented towards system architecture, not development or end-users.
+The documentation is oriented towards system architecture, not development or end-users.

-The files in this repo are meant to be read by [wazo-doc-tools](https://github.com/wazo-pbx/wazo-doc-tools) to generate http://developers.wazo.io/.

 Diagrams are written with [PlantUML](https://plantuml.com).